ndailey/spatialR/bigfoot_habitat.md

 CART suffers from high variance, but Random Forest does not have that problem.
 We'll use both regression and classification here.
-The function 'tuneRF' helps search for the optimal value (with respect to Out-of-Bag error estimate) of mtry for randomForest.
-It returns a matrix whose first column contains the mtry values searched, and the second columne is the OOB error.
-The values of mt represent our definition of the predictor subset size m with particular values, in this case the minimum and maximum predictors.
-A small m (m=2 in this case) is helpful because we could have a large number of correlated predictors in our climate data (i.e., cold areas are likely correlated to high levels of precipitation).
+The function `tuneRF` helps search for the optimal value (with respect to Out-of-Bag error estimate) of mtry for randomForest.
+It returns a matrix whose first column contains the `mtry` values searched, and the second column is the OOB error.
+The values of `mt` represent our definition of the predictor subset size `m` with particular values, in this case the minimum and maximum predictors.
+A small `m` (`m=2` in this case) is helpful because we could have a large number of correlated predictors in our climate data (i.e., cold areas are likely correlated to high levels of precipitation).